bagder/http3-explained/en/quic-spinbit.md

 The proponents of this bit insists that there is a need for operators and people on the path between two QUIC endpoints to be able to measure latency.

-The opponents to this feature don't like the potential information leak.
+The opponents to this feature do not like the potential information leak.

 ## Spinning a bit